UBC-MOAD/Reshapr/docs/design_notes/use_cases/atlantis_diatoms_nudge.rst

 Execution
 ---------

-The task described above can be accomplished using :kbd:`Reshapr` on the MOAD compute server :kbd:`salish` with the command:
+The task described above can be accomplished using :py:obj:`Reshapr` on the MOAD compute server :kbd:`salish` with the command:

 .. code-block:: bash